threefoldfoundation/www_threefold_io/content/home/index.md

 The Internet began as a free and open network for all.
 <br>Now it's centralized, controlled by big tech, and only available to about half of the planet.
 <br>
-<br>**The Internet needs a new plumbing layer: free, private, and secure**. <br><br>
+<br>The Internet needs a new plumbing layer: free, private, and secure. <br><br>

-#### ThreeFold has developed a decentralized, self-healing, secure system which has the potential to make the Internet available to everyone on this planet.
+**ThreeFold has developed a decentralized, self-healing, secure system which has the potential to make the Internet available to everyone on this planet.**

 <br>